kaufmanno/make_project/README.md

 # nQb8or
 ### O. KAUFMANN, 2021.

-nQb8or (pronounced as "incubator") is a way to quickly setup an environment to develop a package or application with python under linux using bas shell scripts.
+nQb8or (pronounced as "incubator") is a way to quickly setup an environment to develop a package or application with python under linux using bash shell scripts.

 [![Documentation](https://readthedocs.org/projects/nqb8or/badge/?version=latest)](https://nqb8or.readthedocs.io/en/latest/?badge=latest
 )